framingeffect/framingeffect.github.io/docs/_posts/2020-11-24-the-case-for-the-very-long-term.md

 At the end of the day we have to make tough allocation decisions that have all too real effects.
 But accepting this argument for the long-term doesn't mean that we throw the baby out with the bathwater.
 We can carefully dispose of the bathwater, save the baby, and protect future babies from being thrown out!
 As mentioned above, many of the practical solutions we come up with today to solve contemporary issues will reap benefits far into the future.
 In fact, it seems difficult to come up with short-term single generational problems that do not have long-term potential.
 In this way long-termism does not look for tradeoffs, but should be used as a tool to compare solutions, reframe problems, and help coordinate and direct our future.

-**Single-sentence refutation:**

-Despite a passionate case seemingly written by a person from the future, the lives of future people are “extra” and should be given diminished weight (despite the potentially bad fringe cases) because our primary concern should be making lives better rather than making better lives.
+**Single-sentence refutation**: Despite a passionate case seemingly written by a person from the future, the lives of future people are “extra” and should be given diminished weight (despite the potentially bad fringe cases) because our primary concern should be making lives better rather than making better lives.